kangea/IST303-G4-GroupProject/README.md

 Application Concept:

 A universal product monitor.
-Capable of monitoring any site for products based on keywords.
+Capable of monitoring any site for products based on keywords or brand/shop.
 Optimized for Shopify.
-Sends alerts via Discord when new products are detected.
+Sends alerts via Discord when products are restocked or dropped.

 Team Members: Eunice Kang, Quan Zhou, Sahith Cheera

-Stakeholders: Team members, Buyers
+Stakeholders:
+Buyers/Users - people using the website to monitor a product.
+Shops/Companies - people will be directed to their own websites to purchase the monitored products

 User Stories:

 As a user, I can search for products.
 (1~2 weeks)

+As a user, I can browse the websites for products.
+(1~2 weeks)

+As a user, I can login (~1 week)

-As a user, I can login and save products to monitor. (~1 week)
+As a user, I can save products to monitor. (~1 week)

 As a user, I will recieve notifications when a product restocks or a new product drops.
 (2~3 week)

-As a streetwear enthusiast, I can type in the product name for my favorite brand and choose to get notified when it restocks through discord.

-As a collector, I can monitor multiple products to be notified with links to the product as soon as they drop so I can purchase them.